clevelandmusicco/HothouseExamples/README.md

 ### Flashing the Hothouse

-To flash an effect to your Hothouse, you will be loading a compiled binary on to the Daisy Seed. `cd` into the desired effect directory:
+To flash an effect to your Hothouse, you will load a compiled binary on to the Daisy Seed. `cd` into the desired effect directory:

 ```console
 cd src/HelloWorld